Would you ever date an economist?

 After all, they do not call it a “meet market” for nothing.
 The dating world is, in fact, its own market with complex economic judgments taking place all the time.
 Surprisingly though, many of the economic principles might look home in the dating world.
-I could not stop but wonder how an economists might behave during a date.
+I could not stop but wonder how an economist might behave during a date.

 The playing hard game

 Most certainly, they will“play hard to get”.
-One of the most basic rule of economics is “Restrict your supply” because an economist understands that lesser the supply, higher the demand.
+One of the most basic rules of economics is “Restrict your supply” because an economist understands that the lesser the supply, the higher the demand.
 However, the caveat is that demand is elastic i.e. it must be worthwhile to wait for the supply, to be appreciated.
 They are likely to balance their availability— both emotionally and physically, to differentiate themselves from the others, thereby gain control over their value.